openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Epic Test of Entropy (CR 25)

-Coach and his team of survivors have located another one of the Apocalypse Gates from which the hordes of undead have been spewed forth upon the earth.
-As most of the team holds back the zombies with machetes and shotguns, Liza opens her ritual book and attempts to channel the power needed to close the gate.
+Xu Ming and his team of survivors have journeyed in their starcruiser to an abandoned sector of the galaxy emitting a strange energy signature.
+Touching down on the surface, they discover hordes of nightmarish aliens pouring through a massive portal.
+As the rest of the team mows down the advancing horde, the voidtouched psion Stryx attempts to channel void energy from a higher dimension to nullify the portal.

-**Success with a twist:** Liza must contend with a hell knight who stands on the other side of the portal, using all of his will to thwart her magic.
-She comes out stronger and closes the portal, though the mental battle scars her for life.
-She suffers a permanent level of the *fatigue* bane until she can find a means to cure herself.
+**Success with a twist:** Stryx must contend with a horrifying alien brood master holding the portal open and preparing to make the jump itself.
+It uses all of it's mind-warping power to twist her mind and break her.
+She prevails and manages to closes the portal, though the mental battle scars her for life.
+She suffers a permanent level of the fatigue bane until she can find a means to cure herself.

-**Failure, but the story progresses:** Although she doesn't have the power to close the Apocalypse Gate, Liza realizes that it is being maintained by a hell knight on the other side.
-If her team dares to enter the portal and slay him, the gate should close.
+**Failure, but the story progresses:** Although she doesn't have the power to close the portal, Stryx realizes that it is being held open by an alien brood master on the other side.
+If her team dares to enter the portal and slay the creature, the portal should close.

 ### Influence